atthecodeface/star-catalog-rs/README.md

 The 'csv' feature can be added to permit reading of (e.g.) Hipparcos CSV catalog files.
 This is not required in normal use, as JSON is used for the included Hipparcos catalog.

+The 'image' feature allows writing of images of the sky map in the star_catalog binary

+The 'postcard' feature allows reading and writing of star catalogs in the star_catalog binary

+The 'hipp_bright' feature includes the Hipparcos catalog of stars with magnitude 8 or brighter as `hipparcos::HIPP_BRIGHT_PST`; in the star_catalog binary is provides this as a builtin catalog

 ## Releases